aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/40_governance_lab/020_start the lab/40_datastage.md

 > 1. Login to IBM Cloud Pak for Data with valid credentials

 To perform this lab you need IBM Cloud Pak for Data's credential which include both username and password.
-If you do not have the credentials then refer LAB-0 to get the one.
+If you do not have the credentials then refer **Infra Provisioning Lab** to get the one.

 ![Login](/images/30_governance_lab/login.png)

 > ### 2.
 Create new project

 Click on the Navigation Menu and expend Projects and click All Projects.
-Then click `New Project +` and then select `Analytics project` to create new analytics project
+Then click **New Project +** and then select **Analytics project** to create new analytics project

 ![DV Menu](/images/30_governance_lab/project-1.png)

-Click `Create an empty project`
+Click **Create an empty project**
 ![DV Menu](/images/30_governance_lab/project-3.png)

-Specify a name to new project and click `Create`
+Specify a name to new project and click **Create**
 ![DV Menu](/images/30_governance_lab/project-4.png)

 Once project is created you will see project homepage.